-Figure 73 System Info: Detailed Information
+Figure 78 System Info: Detailed Information

-Table 24 System Info: Detailed Information
+Table 37 System Info: Detailed Information

-Table 21 Gystern line.
-Betailed infermation LABEL DESCRIPTION Host Name This field displays the Zyxel Device system name.
+LABEL DESCRIPTION Host Name This field displays the Zyxel Device system name.
 It is used for identification.
 Model Name This shows the model number of your Zyxel Device.
 Serial Number This field displays the serial number of the Zyxel Device.
 Firmware Version This is the current version of the firmware inside the Zyxel Device.

-Table 24 System Info: Detailed Information (continued)

-LABEL DESCRIPTION System Uptime This field displays how long the Zyxel Device has been running since it last started up.
+System Uptime This field displays how long the Zyxel Device has been running since it last started up.
 The Zyxel Device starts up when you plug it in, when you restart it (Maintenance > Reboot), or when you reset it.

-ProvisioningCode This field displays the verification code sent by your ISP (Internet Service Provider).
-The TR-069 server uses the code to verify the Zyxel Device.
+Table 37 System Info: Detailed Information (continued)

+LABEL DESCRIPTION Interface Up Time/ WAN Interface Uptime This field displays the length of time of the Ethernet WAN connection.
+CPU Usage This displays the current CPU usage percentage.
+Memory Usage This displays the current RAM usage percentage.
+WAN Information (Th ese fields display when you have a WAN connection.)
+Name This field displays the name given to the Internet connection.
 Encapsulation This field displays the current encapsulation method.
-IP Subnet Mask This field displays the current subnet mask in the WAN.
+IP Address This field displays the current IP address of the Zyxel Device in the WAN.
+Click the Release/Renew button if you want to release/renew your WAN IP address.
+IP Subnet Mask This field displays the current IPv4 subnet mask of the Zyxel Device in the WAN.
+IPv6 Address This field displays the current IPv6 address of the Zyxel Device in the WAN.
 MAC Address This field displays the WAN Ethernet adapter MAC (Media Access Control) address of your Zyxel Device.
 Primary DNS server This field displays the first DNS server address assigned by the ISP.
 Secondary DNS server This field displays the second DNS server address assigned by the ISP.
 Primary DNSv6 server This field displays the first DNS server IPv6 address assigned by the ISP.
 Secondary DNSv6 server This field displays the second DNS server IPv6 address assigned by the ISP.
 LAN Information IP Address This is the current IP address of the Zyxel Device in the LAN.
 Subnet Mask This is the current subnet mask in the LAN.
 IPv6 Address This is the current IPv6 address of the Zyxel Device in the LAN.
-IPv6 Link Local This field displays the current link-local address of the Zyxel Device for the LAN interface.
-Address A link-local address is a special type of the IP address that is only valid for communication within the local network segment or broadcast domain of the device.
+IPv6 Link Local Address This field displays the current link-local address of the Zyxel Device for the LAN interface.
+7.00.033 A link-local address is a special type of the IP address that is only valid for communication within the local network segment or broadcast domain of the device.
 Typically, link-local addresses are used for automatic address configuration and neighbor discovery protocols.
 DHCP This field displays what DHCP services the Zyxel Device is providing to the LAN.
 The possible values are: Server - The Zyxel Device is a DHCP server in the LAN.
 It assigns IP addresses to other computers in the LAN.
 Relay - The Zyxel Device acts as a surrogate DHCP server and relays DHCP requests and responses between the remote server and the clients.
 Disable - The Zyxel Device is not providing any DHCP services to the LAN.
-Security Firewall This displays the firewall's current security level (High, Medium, Low, or Disabled).
-WLAN Information MAC Address This shows the WiFi adapter MAC (Media Access Control) Address of the WiFi interface.
+MAC Address This shows the network adapter MAC (Media Access Control) Address of the LAN interface.
+Security • Firewall This displays the firewall's current security level (High, Medium, Low, or Disabled WLAN Information MAC Address This shows the WiFi adapter MAC (Media Access Control) Address of the WiFi interface.
 Status This displays whether the WLAN is activated.
 SSID This is the descriptive name used to identify the Zyxel Device in a WLAN.
 Channel This is the channel number currently used by the WiFi interface.
-Security This displays the type of security mode the WiFi interface is using in the WLAN.
-802.11 Mode This displays the type of 802.11 mode the WiFi interface is using in the WLAN.
-WPS This displays whether WPS is activated on the WiFi interface.
-System Resources Memory Usage This displays the current RAM usage percentage.
-CPU Usage This displays the current CPU usage percentage.